Lee627/FlappyPepe/README.md

-# FlappyPepe
+# FlappyShibe
 <p align="center">
   <img src="/images/Pepe.png"/>
 </p>

 This project is an iOS version of Flappy Bird built using Swift 2.0 and SpriteKit framework.
-The only difference is that you take on the role of Pepe the frog.
+The only difference is that you take on the role of Doge.

 How to Install
 --------------